agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

 The most prestigious award at the Tour is the [yellow jersey][yellow], which is awarded to the rider with the lowest combined time across all 21 stages of the race.
 [Egan Bernal][bernal] was the favorite going into this year as he had won last year's race.
-Another point in his favor was that his team, [Ineos][ineos], had declared him the sole leader and left former winners [Chris Froome][froome] and [Geraint Thomas][thomas]---who had co-led the team last year---off the roster.
+His team, [Ineos][ineos], had also decided to dedicate all of their resources to him and left former winner and previous co-leads [Chris Froome][froome] and [Geraint Thomas][thomas] off the roster.

 [yellow]: https://en.wikipedia.org/wiki/General_classification_in_the_Tour_de_France
 [bernal]: https://en.wikipedia.org/wiki/Egan_Bernal